-CINE 122 Identity in American Film
+CINE 122 Identity in American Film (3) 3 hours lecture

 A critical study of how American identity is formed in relation to American cinema.
 Areas of investigation include race, class, gender, sexual orientation, age, and ethnicity.
 Screening and analysis of films will be undertaken to investigate how select films reflect, celebrate, modify, and criticize mainstream American values.
 Off campus programs may be required.